orelenny/orelenny/README.md

 - 👋 Hi, I’m @orelenny
 - 👀 I’m interested in product, web development and strategy
-- 🌱 I’m currently learning HTML5, CSS & JS
+- 🌱 I’m currently implementing LM & AI ideas
 - 💞️ I’m looking to collaborate on projects and startups
-- 📫 To reach me, shoot a mail to epidileonard@gmail.com
+- 📫 To reach me, shoot a mail to leonard@tuesdey.co

 <!---
 orelenny/orelenny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.